mysterious-coding/base_entranced/README.md

 * Fixed incorrect sentry explosion location when dropping it a long vertical distance.

 #Features that are also in Alpha's base_enhanced
-These are features in base_entranced that are also available in Alpha's base_enhanced.
+These are features in base_entranced that are also available in Alpha's base_enhanced (https://github.com/Avygeil/base_enhanced).
 Since base_entranced and Alpha's base_enhanced share the same ancestor (Sil's base_enhanced), and they are both open source, they share a number of features.
 Note that I have not attempted to list every base_enhanced feature here; only the ones that are most relevant to siege.

 ####Chat tokens
 Clients can use the following chat tokens: